 THE STARTER KIT

-Although it may not seem like the sexiest piece of equipment, this is by far one of the most versatile cameras you'll get.
-Not only does it film in HD it also allows you to make phones calls, check your social media and browse internet.
+Although it may not seem like the sexiest piece of equipment, this is by far one of the most versatile piece of kit you'll get.
+Not only does it come with an integrated Voice Memo recording app, it also film in HD, allows you to make phones calls, check your social media and browse internet.
 Need more convincing?
 You can easily take selfies...

 Oh, and it’s got 8 megapixels, ƒ/2.2 aperture, flash, autofocus and exposure control.
-This is what I started doing my very first vlogs with.
-Holding it at arm lengths.
-Nothing else.
+Sure the audio sound quality won't be half as descent as most professional microphones, but if that's all you've got, start with this.
 But if you want to up your game, check out the gear below.